Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 A wave of calm, restful energy flows through your bond, as you lull them into restful dreams while sheltering them from harm.
 Choose one:

 - Remove all ailments and afflictions from yourself.
 Then, apply two stacks of pacified and blinded to yourself.
-- Make a Focus attack against your dual.
+- Make a special attack against Focus against your dual.
 If you hit, remove all ailments and afflictions from them.
 Then, apply one stack of pacified and blinded to your dual.

 ### Reflection: Visitation